-Over the past 10+ years I have done a number of multiweek long distance hikes and one thing that ceases to amaze me is people’s preparation, or should I say, lack of preparation.
+Over the past 15+ years I have done a number of multi-week long distance hikes and when I talk to other hikers one thing that ceases to amaze me is people’s preparation, or should I say, lack of preparation.
 For me physical fitness is a part of who I am.
 I was physically active at school and for most of my working career.
 It’s really only been the last 10 years that has seen me slowdown physically from a work perspective and this was when I really started to ramp up my hiking.
 Now if you talk to any fitness professional or doctor without fail they will all tell you that being fit for your chosen activity is not only a good idea but will ensure that you enjoy it that much more.

 But what does ‘being fit’ mean and how does this relate to hiking?
 Do I need to hit the gym and lift heavy weights?
 There really is no single answer here simply because everyone is different is how they hike.
 For some hiking means a 2km walk once a month with a light day pack on flattish ground.
 For others it may mean doing a thru hike where they cover 20+km a day over difficult terrain for multiple days and are carrying a heavy pack.
 While these activities are the essentially the same the difference in intensity and load bearing will require different training regimes with the ultimate goal being to comfortably undertake the walks that you have chosen to do.
 So when we talk fitness for hiking what are we talking about?